What Can You Do?

 Join our list of Businesses Against Fracking

-At the end of January 2015, over 240 Lancashire-based businesses, community groups, and trade union groups wrote to Lancashire County Councillors to call on the council to reject plans for fracking and support clean energy alternatives.
+Hundreds of Lancashire-based businesses, community groups, and trade union groups wrote to Lancashire County Councillors to call on the council to reject plans for fracking and support clean energy alternatives.
 This list is growing daily.
 If you are a business and are against fracking please do contact us and we will add your business to our list firstname.lastname@example.org

 Display a poster in your window or garden

-There are Frack Free Lancashire posters popping up all over the Fylde – it’s a wonderful way of showing solidarity with the anti-fracking movement.
+Frack Free Lancashire posters are a wonderful way of showing solidarity with the anti-fracking movement.
 If you would like to display a poster please get in touch and we’ll arrange delivery.
 Mail us at email@example.com

 * Keep an eye on our Events page and join us in our legal peaceful actions